 - Control your portions and eat 5 to 6 small meals

-- Get the protein to build muscle, but stick to lean sources like chicken, turkey, and seafood
+- Get the protein, but stick to lean sources like chicken, turkey, and seafood

 - Cardio is your friend.
 Think one or two days a week at the least.
-Fat-burning is at its best after weight training, as you’ll have run out of glycogen and your body will have to move into burning body tissue for energy.
+Fat-burning is at its best after training, as you’ll have run out of glycogen and your body will have to move into burning body tissue for energy.
+This will make fat loss easier.

-- Rather than jogging along, opt for interval training.
+- Rather than jogging along, focus on interval training.
 Think two minutes fast, one minute slow to get that fat burning fast.

-- If you’re looking to build muscle, go for about four days of weightlifting – the goal is to get as much burn as possible while avoiding overtraining.
-Challenge yourself to go to failure after around 10 reps.
+- If you’re looking to gain muscle, go for about four days of weightlifting – the goal is to get as much burn as possible while avoiding overtraining.
+Challenge yourself to follow and go to failure after around 10 reps.

 - You need maximum muscle use, so focus on weight training that hits numerous muscles at once, like squats and deadlifts.